jasonumiker/kubernetes-training/README.md

 # Kubernetes Training

 This set of general Kubernetes training materials was designed to run on the Kubernetes that is part of Docker Desktop on a Mac or Windows machine.
 It should actually run on *any* Kubernetes - but it hasn't been documented/tested outside of Docker Desktop.
+On Windows it will require not just Docker Desktop but also WSL2 (where everything here should be run).

 ## Table of Contents
 - [Kubernetes Training](#kubernetes-training)